 Requiring additional information to request a password reset

 If you frequently receive password reset messages that you did not request, you can require additional information be entered in order to initiate a password reset:

 - Via twitter.com, go to your Account settings.

-- Under the Security section, check the box next to Require personal information to reset my password.
+- Under the Security section, check the box next to Password reset protect.

 - You will be required to enter your account email address or phone number, in order to send a password reset email or SMS/text.